Finding out what is a gas flare and what makes them mysterious

 Incinerators must follow current guidelines, and their stacks can be modelled based directly on measurements.
 When emission parameters aren't known, AER's tools can provide reasonable pseudo parameters, ensuring they meet regulations.

-More Than Dust Storms: Assessing Diverse Air Pollution Sources in Saskatchewan
+More Than Dust Storms: Saskatchewan's Air Pollution Sources

 Model flares and incinerators based on their intended use.
 What is a gas flare used for?
 As an example, if a flare used for non-routine operations is also used continuously, both modes' impacts must be clearly demonstrated in the modelling assessment.
 It's possible to model flares in dispersion models like AERMOD, CALPUFF, and AERSCREEN.
 Some adjustments will be apropos.